Mncedy/SQL/eBay/README.md

 ### The questions I wanted to answer through my SQL queries were:

-1. Which fragrance brands are the most popular based on sales volume?
+1. Which fragrance brands are the most profitable brands based on total revenue?
 2. What is the average price point for bestselling perfumes, and how does it vary by brand or category (men's vs. women's)?
 3. Which regions or locations have the highest demand for perfumes?
 4. What time of year sees the highest perfume sales (e.g., seasonal trends or holiday spikes)?